Pierre Darbos

-Pierre Darbos (born 10 December 1939 in Saint-Paul-lès-Dax and died 18 November 2017 in Pau) was a French rugby union player who played for third line wing.
+Pierre Darbos (10 December 1939 – 18 November 2017) was a French rugby union player who played as flanker.
 He completed his entire career with the French club of the US Dax.
 With an international selection with the France team, he plays most of his career in the US Dax, but also RC Narbonne.

 Biography

-Pierre Darbos begins the practice of rugby XV with the club of high school of Dax, Genêts, from the season 1952-1953.
-He is the brother of Claude Darbos, also a rugby player, whom he joined in the US Dax the same year.
+Pierre Darbos begins the practice of rugby XV with the club of high school of Dax called Genêts from the season 1952-1953.
+He is the brother of Claude Darbos, also a rugby player, whom joined the US Dax the same year.
 Under the direction of Jean Desclaux, he won with the cadets the championship of France twice, in 1955 and 1956.

 He wears from the youth categories the jersey of the French team, from his first season in the club Acquois.
-He also played the same year, his first match with the first team of the US Dax, in the context of the semi-final Challenge Yves du Manoir in 1952, conceded against the Paloise Section; third line training wing, he played this match at center post.
+He also played the same year, his first match with the first team of the US Dax, in the context of the semi-final Challenge Yves du Manoir in 1952, conceded against the Section Paloise; third line training wing, he played this match at center post.

 Pierre Darbos officially joins the ranks of the first team from the 1958-1959 season, being initially called to play mainly Challenge Yves du Manoir meetings; he won the 1959 edition of the competition, beating the Pau-finals section in the final, which he played alongside Claude Contis, his team-mate since the junior category.
-He then plays his first championship final of France in 1961, lost against AS Béziers.
+He then plays his first French Rugby Union Championship in 1961, but lose against AS Béziers.

 At the beginning of the 1961-1962 season, Darbos became a regular holder of the USD once his military service was completed.
 After a semifinal loss in overtime against SU Agen, he made a request for a sport transfer, and then joined RC Narbonne.
 He played three seasons in the Aude club, during which he won a national selection with the France B team, and reached the semi-final of the national championship in 1964.
 He rubs shoulders with the Spanghero brothers during their debut.